RiteshKr00/Hack4Women/README.md

 ## 🧠 Challenges we ran into

+- During initial Setup some Code were not working on one of teammates system and we wasted a lot of time figuring it out.

 - Completing the project in a given time frame was a challenging task.

 ## 🏅 Accomplishments that we're proud of